What type of content do you primarily create?

 - Ease of use: A user-friendly interface makes the transcription process smooth and efficient.

-2. Prepare your audio file
+2. Prepare your audio files for transcription

 Before you upload anything, check the clarity and quality of your audio file.
 Clear, crisp audio with minimal background noise and interruption enhances the accuracy of the transcription, regardless of whether you're using automated software or human services.
+For best results, WAV files typically provide better quality than compressed formats like MP3.

 If you're a podcaster with multiple hosts, for example, ensure each voice is clear and distinguishable.

-3. Upload or import your audio
+3. Upload or import your audio files

 Open Descript and click New project in the upper right corner.